 Retail sports betting was legalized in December 2019, and the first sportsbooks became operational in March 2020.
 At the moment, the three commercial casinos in Detroit are the only places you can legally place bets in the state.

 The situation in Michigan is currently the same for online sports betting as it is for retail.
-The activity was legalized in December 2019, but licenses still need to be issued before any mobile betting apps and websites can launch.
+The activity was legalized in December 2019, but bettors in the state had to wait until January 2021 before being able to wager this way.

 Three retail sportsbooks are already live at the Detroit casinos.
-Tribal casinos are expected to launch sometime over the summer.
-Mobile sports betting and other forms of online gambling aren’t expected until early 2021.
+Tribal casinos began to join them over the summer of 2020, followed by mobile apps and websites in early 2021.

-Once sports betting goes live, it will be open to any eligible person 21 years or older who is physically present in the state.
+Sports betting in Michigan is open to any eligible person 21 years or older who is physically present in the state.
 It is not necessary to be a state resident in order to bet.
-Standard exclusions will apply, for instance, to anyone directly involved in the sport in question or to those who’ve requested self-exclusion.
+Standard exclusions apply, for instance, to anyone directly involved in the sport in question or to those who’ve requested self-exclusion.

-Most of the state’s casinos will likely have retail sports betting.
-That includes three commercial casinos in Detroit, plus more than two dozen tribal casinos.
+Most of the state’s casinos will eventually have retail sports betting, and many do already.
+That includes three commercial casinos in Detroit, and a growing number of the state’s two dozen tribal casinos.

-No. You will be able to register for Michigan’s online sportsbooks through the website or app.
+No. You can register for Michigan’s online sportsbooks directly through the website or app.

 Yes.
 Michigan’s sports betting law doesn’t contain any special restrictions on college sports, including the state’s own teams.

-Michigan sports betting tax revenue will be earmarked for a variety of purposes.
-The largest single beneficiary will be the state’s School Aid Fund, which will receive about a quarter of what is expected to be almost $20 million in annual tax revenues.
+Michigan sports betting tax revenue is earmarked for a variety of purposes.
+The largest single beneficiary is the state’s School Aid Fund, which will receive about a quarter of what is expected to be almost $20 million in annual tax revenues.